 Ireland: The government refuses a British offer of a "defense alliance."
 It re-asserts its neutrality and calls upon the US to guarantee it.

-China: At the Battle of Tsaoyang-Ichang, the Japanese 11th Army opens and offensive from Hsinyang, Sui Hsien, and Chung-Hsiang toward Tsaoyang and rice granary areas in Hubei province, advancing in five columns.
+China: At the Battle of Tsaoyang-Ichang, the Japanese 11th Army opens an offensive from Hsinyang, Sui Hsien, and Chung-Hsiang toward Tsaoyang and rice granary areas in Hubei province, advancing in five columns.
 This is a typical Japanese "rice offensive."

 The 11th Army quickly captures Mingkang, Lion's bridge, and Hsiaolintien.
-The Japanese Army Air Force 3rd Air Brigade, based at Hankow (Wuhan), provides air support for 11th Army during the Tsaoyang-Ichang operation.
+The Japanese Army Air Force 3rd Air Brigade, based at Hankow (Wuhan), provides air support for the 11th Army during the Tsaoyang-Ichang operation.

 April 1940April 1, 1940: Weserubung is a Go

 April 2, 1940: British Subs On Alert